 Tips for Staying Healthy This Winter

 Tips for staying healthy this winter!
 A few weeks ago our house got hit with a nasty bug, and I got sick for the first time in many years.
 After I regained my health, I thought about how grateful I was and am to have a body that didn’t ache and shiver anymore.
 And a head that wasn’t pounding.
 How important a healthy body is because life stops when you feel crummy.
-Once the cold and flu season hits and the chilly season rolls in, I am usually boosting my immune system everyday with basic foods and natural remedies which has helped me stay healthy for so many years.
+Once the cold and flu season hits and the chilly season rolls in, I am usually boosting my immune system everyday with basic foods and natural immunity tea which has helped me stay healthy for so many years.
 This year, I wasn’t quick enough, and the bugs got to me first.
 But– it did make me realize that the key is to take preventative measures to maintain a strong and healthy immune system.
 So here are my tips to staying healthy this winter.
 They work for me and my family!
 All these tips can be found right in your kitchen and are foods that come from the earth.
 Tips for staying healthy this winter!

 - Lemon– Lemon is rich in Vitamin C and has antiseptic, antioxidant and cleansing properties.
 It has an influence on the body against allergies, colds, flu, fever and strengthening the immune system.
 Lemon juice can kill harmful viruses on contact.
 Buy organic and only use juice from real lemons.
 No concentration or lemons from a bottle!
 Only the real kind.
 I like to begin each morning with a big glass of lemon water.
 I squeeze a half a lemon in my cup.
 It’s a great way to start the day off!
 During the winter months, I try to drink lemon water at least three times a day.
 Make lemonade, too, by adding a natural sweetener like raw honey or stevia.